-The rich got richer and the poor got poorer.
+It is a case of the rich getting richer and the poor getting poorer.

-3. Note, the universal expansion is a major background effect opposing the clumping of the matter.
+Note, the density between gravitationally bound systems was declining in general because of the overall expansion of the universe.
+The universal expansion is a major background effect opposing the clumping of the matter.
 It must be considered a given in all our discussions as it is in all calculations of the large-scale structure.

 Recall, baryonic matter is ordinary ordinary matter made of protons, neutrons, and electrons.